thingsboard/thingsboard.github.io/docs/iot-gateway/installation.md

 ---

-Thingsboard IoT Gateway is designed to run and utilize on majority of hardware, from local Raspberry PI to powerful servers.
+Thingsboard IoT Gateway is designed to run and utilize on a majority of hardware, from local Raspberry PI to powerful servers.
 Ways to set up a Thingsboard IoT Gateway include:

  - [Windows](/docs/iot-gateway/install/windows/) - install Thingsboard IoT Gateway on Windows.